knownorigin/known-origin-contracts-v3/README.md

 ### Audits

-* Public audits can be seen in `audits` - more info from CoinFabrik cna be seen [here](https://blog.coinfabrik.com/known-origin-digital-asset-audit/)
+* Public audits can be seen in `audits`
+  * Core NFT and marketplaces - CoinFabrik audit can be seen [here](https://blog.coinfabrik.com/known-origin-digital-asset-audit/)
+  * Early access / gated sales - CoinFabrik audit can be seen **Awaiting published results**

 ### Subgraph